 Discover endless things to do in Aruba with kids during your next Caribbean family vacation!
-Home to beautiful beaches, all-inclusive resorts, and numerous kid-friendly activities, this palm-tree paradise is dubbed One Happy Island for a reason.
-Families love spending time on its shallow shores, which offer snorkeling, scuba diving, and a chance to spot turtles.
+Home to beautiful beaches, all-inclusive resorts, and numerous kid-friendly activities, this palm-tree paradise is dubbed One Happy Island.
+Families love spending time on its shallow shores, snorkeling, scuba diving, and spotting turtles.
 Baby Beach and Eagle Beach are two of many island locations where you can soak up the sun.
-When little ones are feeling more adventurous, though, you’ll still be spoilt for choice!
 Whether you want to take a ride on an Atlantis Submarine or feed furry friends at Philip’s Animal Garden, there’s an interesting excursion for everyone in Aruba.
-Can’t decide which one your family will enjoy the most?
 Next time you need help planning your itinerary, just use this list of 12 Things To Do In Aruba With Kids as a reference!

 Spend an Afternoon at Eagle Beach

 Take the entire family to Eagle Beach!
 Known as one of the best beaches in Aruba to visit with kids, this white-sand paradise showcases the island’s most breathtaking vistas.
 Conveniently, it’s also a fantastic place to spend the afternoon with your kids!
 Between calm blue waters and delicious cuisine, your family will be captivated by Eagle Beach’s lively ambiance.